datamade/second-city-zoning/README.md

 1. Setup and install [`pyesridump`](https://github.com/openaddresses/pyesridump)
 2. Run `esri2geojson https://gisapps.cityofchicago.org/arcgis/rest/services/ExternalApps/Zoning/MapServer/1 chicago-zoning.geojson
 3. Use `ogr2ogr` to simplify the geometries and reduce the size.
 This can be done via the command line or with QGIS.
+We use a tolerance of `0.00003`
 4. Use https://open-innovations.github.io/geojson-minify/ to remove properties we don't use.
 We only make use of `zone_type`, `zone_class`, and `ordinance_num`
 5. `gzip` the GeoJSON file and place in the `/data` folder.